 “This moves me; the ropes say ‘I want to separate’.”

-“One more stretch and their divided.
+“One more stretch and they’re divided.
 It works because there is tension.”

 “Intriguing, I could continue working with that.
 One will hold on under any circumstances, the other says ‘it’ll break’.”